Batemans Bay: 2016 flying fox plague

 In May 2016, an estimated 120,000 grey-headed flying fox (bats) suddenly descended upon and swarmed the town, prompting the town to declare a state of emergency.
 The grey-headed flying fox is listed as a vulnerable species threatened by extinction and is protected by conservation laws; due to this status, they had to be removed using non-lethal methods, including smoke, noise, lights and removal of vegetation.
 The town received AUS$2.5 million to relocate the bats.

-2019-20 bushfire emergency
+2019–20 bushfire emergency

-In December 2019, the town was under the threat of a catastrophic bushfire, which ultimately cut Batemans Bay off from all external road links, isolating the town.
+In December 2019, the town was under the threat of a catastrophic bushfire, which ultimately cut Batemans Bay off from all external road links, isolating the town during what was usually a busy tourist season.

 The bushfire gradually increased in intensity and severity, peaking on New Year's Eve and rapidly moving towards the town.
-The bushfire resulted in thousands of locals sheltering at beaches around the town, a large number of buildings lost, and lingering economic damage.
+Thousands of locals sheltered at beaches around the town, a large number of buildings were lost, and lingering economic damage.

 Due to the difficult mountainous terrain surrounding Batemans Bay, much of the firefighting efforts could only be fought from the air, with a number of firefighting aircraft tasked to defend the town.
-With the difficulties of the highway closures cutting the town off from outside links on the ground, Moruya Airport proved to be a vital resource in the protection of the local region from the devastating bushfires.
+With the difficulties of the highway closures cutting the town off from links on the ground, Moruya Airport proved to be a vital resource in the protection of the local region from the devastating bushfires.